ALTER CLUSTER

 Resizing

-For clusters with no sources or sinks, you can alter the cluster size with no downtime (i.e., graceful cluster resizing) using the WAIT UNTIL READY option:
+• For clusters without any sources or sinks, you can alter the cluster size with no downtime (i.e., graceful cluster resizing) by running the ALTER CLUSTER command with the WAIT UNTIL READY option:

 ALTER CLUSTER c1